Back to Archive

 Steal This Idea

-What convention in your industry can you publicly refuse to participate in — and make that refusal a statement?
-Anti-marketing only works if your brand values are clear enough that the irony lands.
-When it does, it builds the deepest loyalty.
+What convention in your industry could you publicly, profitably refuse to participate in — and make the refusal itself the product?
+Anti-marketing only works when your brand values are clear enough that the irony lands immediately.
+It must be genuinely funny or genuinely principled, not just contrarian for its own sake.
+When it lands, it builds a depth of loyalty that discounts can never buy.

 Campaign Details